 Examples of presentation goals:

-- I want to advocate for my science and show my peers that my latest research is important for the progress in this field
+advocate for your science and show your peers that your latest research is important for the progress in this field

-- I want to change policy, and raise an alarm with the public officials about this trend I discovered
+change policy, and raise an alarm with the public officials about this trend you discovered

-- I want to raise an alarm with the public officials about this trend I discovered
+raise an alarm with the public officials about this trend you discovered

 These are good goals in themselves, but you should adapt them to the circumstances of your talk.
 For example, you will have to keep into account what the amount of time is that you have for your story, what the expectations of the audience may be, why you’ve been asked and what the overall theme of the symposium or conference is – if there is any.

-2 Define your message: what do you want people to remember?
+2 Define your message: what do you want people to remember from your presentation?

 Now, at first your message may feel similar to your goal.
 But there is a distinction.
 The goal is about the effect that the presentation has on your audience, while your message is about the content of your talk, and what you want people to remember.
 In other words: